'Crappy half-dead' poinsettia from grocery store just won't stop growing | CBC News

 "I just love this thing.
 The colours make me happy, especially during this COVID time."

-"Put some lights on it and we won't need a Christmas tree," laughs Hill.
+"Put some lights on it and we won't need a Christmas tree," Hill laughs.

 "I'm just worried, will it get bigger?!"